-The 2022 year was a successful year for the NEBS Plan operationally and despite the negative economic pressure on the markets and increasing interest rates and inflation, the plan remains solidly funded and well placed.
-The diversification of the current portfolio positions the Plans assets to perform well in a recovering economy environment.
+2023 was a successful year for the NEBS Plan operationally and despite increasing interest rates and inflation, the plan remains solidly funded and well placed.
+The diversification of the current portfolio positions the Plans assets to perform well in the current economic environment.
 The Plan is in good hands, and we appreciate the partnership we have with employers and employees along with your interest and support.